fluid-project/infusion-docs/src/documents/tutorial-usingStringTemplates/UsingStringTemplates.md

 ## Writing a component that uses `fluid.stringTemplate`.

 Here is a simple component that has a `templates` block (containing strings with variables) and a `terms` block (containing a map of variable names and replacement values).
-These names are arbitrary, you can name each of these whatever is most meaningful for you component.
+These names are arbitrary, you can name each of these whatever is most meaningful for your component.

 You could also use an `expander` to provide "convenience" variables with the transformed values, as in the following example: